awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-s3lens.md

 For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.

-You can disable trusted access using only the Amazon S3 Storage Lens console or tools\.
+You can disable trusted access using only the Amazon S3 Storage Lens tools\.

 You can disable trusted access using the Amazon S3 console, the AWS CLI or any of the AWS SDKs\.